-Does it hurt to hear let alone say this?
+“If It Ain’t Broken, Break It.”
+Does it hurt to hear, let alone say this phrase?
 Is this a “feel good” saying or does it grind against your very core?
-I believe after you think about it, you will grasp the concept and apply it to your organization and also your life.
+I believe, after you think about it, you will grasp the concept and apply it to your organization and also your life.

-I teach an adult Sunday School class of about 50-60 members, the average age is probably 60+ years, many are retired and over 65 years of age.
+I teach an adult Sunday School class of about 50-60 members.
+The average age is probably 60+ years, with many retired and over 65 years of age.
 I led them in a brief impromptu discussion about what this statement means and how it can be used positively.
-Their first reaction was strongly negative.
-Being from a generation that lived a life where change seldom happened and when it did, it took a long time.
+Being from a generation that lived a life where change seldom happened and, when it did, took a long time, their first reaction was strongly negative.

 Change to them is negative.
-If it works leave it alone.
+If it works, leave it alone.
 This way of thinking is safe and may be alright if you are comfortable with the “status quo”.
 However, we are striving to reach a much different generation and culture that not only expects “change” but thrives in that environment.
-The younger generation experiences change so much faster and more often in one year then our generation may have seen in our lifetime.
+The younger generation experiences change so much faster and more often in one year than my generation may have seen in a lifetime.

-During the senior high days, this pattern continued with some added age-appropriate activities, such as college-age counselors, staff vs. camper all-star softball and basketball games and maybe a bit more free time.
+During the senior high days, this pattern continued with some added age-appropriate activities, such as staff vs. camper all-star softball and basketball games with the college-age counselors, and maybe a bit more free time.
 The biggest burden during those years was the worry of who you would ask to the “banquet” on Friday night.
 Sometimes it would work out, but most times it did not.
 This was an unneeded and unwanted stress that took away from the positive potential of camp.

 I’ll use a simple analogy that you are probably familiar with.
 “You can lead a horse to water, but you can’t make him drink.”
 However, you can give him a salt lick and make him thirsty.
 This is what camp does.
 The programs, activities, chapels, staff, counselors, and the overall environment at Lake Ann Camp work together to help a camper realize that there is “a spiritual thirst” that only Jesus can satisfy.
 The goal is always for God to work in the life of the camper.

-So, “if it ain’t broke, break it” is a way of thinking that causes one to constantly evaluate.
-This is all done in the light of God’s Word and direction, with prayerful consideration and not with a destructive attitude that makes change for change sake.
+So, “If It Ain’t Broken, Break It” is a way of thinking that causes one to constantly evaluate.
+This is all done in the light of God’s Word and direction, with prayerful consideration and not with a destructive attitude that makes change for change’s sake.
 Stay within all of your core values as you consider just this one.

 “Trust in the Lord with all your heart, do not lean on your own understanding.
 In all your ways acknowledge him, and he will direct your paths.” -Proverbs 3:5-6